How Much Does a Concrete Driveway Cost in 2025?

 Finish

 Most concrete driveways receive a plain finish at the point of installation, with a project cost of $6 to $8 per square foot.
 Other basic finishes, such as a broom finish, a textured finish, or an exposed aggregate finish, cost $8 to $12 per square foot.
-Most profs don’t recommend finished concrete driveways, as this type causes concrete driveways to become slippery when wet.
+Most professionals don’t recommend finished concrete driveways, as they become more slippery when wet.

 Driveway Removal

-Unless you are building a brand new home, contractors have to remove the old driveway before pouring the new one.
-You’ll pay $1 to $4 per square foot for pre-existing driveway removal.
-The cost includes splitting up the concrete, removing it, and hauling it to a disposal facility.
-This process is different from standard site prep, so be sure to discuss driveway removal specifically if yours needs removal before installing your new driveway.
+Unless you are building a new home, contractors must remove the old driveway before pouring the new one.
+For pre-existing driveway removal, you’ll pay $1 to $4 per square foot.
+The cost includes splitting the concrete, removing it, and hauling it to a disposal facility.
+This process differs from standard site prep, so discuss driveway removal specifically if you need removal before installing your new driveway.

 Site Prep

-If you are laying a driveway for the first time, it requires extra effort to prepare the site for pouring.
-Pros remove trees and rocks and level out the uneven ground, in addition to digging up and hauling away soil to achieve a proper grade.
-This type of land excavation and grading costs $0.50 to $1.50 per square foot, though is likely unnecessary for homeowners replacing an old driveway with a new one.
+If you are laying a driveway for the first time, extra effort is required to prepare the site for pouring.
+Pros remove trees and rocks, level out the uneven ground, and dig up and haul away soil to achieve a proper grade.
+This type of land excavation and grading costs $0.50 to $1.50 per square foot, though it’s likely unnecessary for homeowners who are replacing an old driveway with a new one.

 Location